Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 Why must we clean, correct, and protect Chrome Wire Wheels?

-Unquestionably, “Chrome Wire Wheels” enrich the look of a classic car, especially sports cars and sporting saloons.
-Many of us cringe at the thought of cleaning them, let alone polishing*1 and enhancing them.
-Undeniably, few would argue that a correctly prepared and enhanced wheel substantially lifts the overall presentation of the vehicle.
-Detailed below is our process for achieving the best result.
-The same process may be used when cleaning and protecting Stainless Steel Wheels, chrome, and stainless steel in general.
+Unquestionably, “Chrome Wire Wheels” enhance the appearance of a classic car, especially sports cars and sporting saloons.
+Many of us cringe at the thought of cleaning them, let alone polishing and improving them.
+However, few would argue that a properly prepared and polished wheel significantly boosts the overall presentation of the vehicle.

-What do I need to polish a Chrome Wire Wheel?
-Refer Photo 1
+How do I polish a Chrome Wire Wheel?
+Refer to Photo 1

 • SIFA or equivalent Super Fine Steel Wool.